Fill in this quick form to receive your FREE personal holiday quote from us...

 In the evening enjoy a Maori Cultural Experience including a Hangi Dinner.
 Hear stories and learn how Maori traditions live on today.
 Experience an authentic Maori welcome.
 Watch a challenge by the Maori warriors, a karanga (call) from the Maori women welcoming you onto the marae, and a whaikorero (welcome speech).
 Relax and enjoy the beautiful waiata (songs), the world renowned haka (challenge), and the elegant poi dance.
 Learn Maori customs including Maori musical instruments, haka and poi.
 The dining experience is a culinary opportunity like no other.
 Following dessert, you will be transported down into the valley to conclude your evening beside the awe inspiring Pohutu geyser.

-Travel time Rotorua to Taupo 76 km / 47 miles, 1 hour
+Travel time Rotorua to Taupo – 1 hour

-Activity Option: add on a Peek at the Lake Scenic Floatplane Flight as you take off from Taupo Bay, past Acacia Bay to Rangatira Point, viewing the crystal clear waters of Whakaipo Bay.
+Activity Option: add on a Peek at the Lake Scenic Floatplane Flight.
+Take off from Taupo Bay, past Acacia Bay to Rangatira Point, viewing the crystal clear waters of Whakaipo Bay.
 Climb up through Mapara Valley, view red scoria quarries, then discover the headwaters of the Waikato River.
-Fly over the Craters of the Moon and over the Borefields of the Wairakei Power Station, followed by a circuit of the Huka Falls, over Taupo to land on the lakefront (20 minutes approx).
+Fly over the Craters of the Moon and over the Borefields of the Wairakei Power Station.
+Finally, make a circuit of the Huka Falls and over Taupo to land on the lakefront (20 minutes approx).

 Stay 1 night in Taupo.

-Travel time Taupo to Napier 140 km / 86 miles, 2 hours
+Travel time Taupo to Napier – 2 hours

-Head to the East Coast and discover Napier, the Art Deco Capital of New Zealand, which is also within the country’s oldest and second largest wine growing region, the Hawkes Bay.
+Head to the East Coast and discover Napier, the Art Deco Capital of New Zealand.
+Napier is also within the country’s oldest and

 Stay 2 nights in Napier.

-Travel time Napier to Wellington 369 km / 229 miles, 5 hours
+Travel time Napier to Wellington – 4 hours

 Wellington, New Zealand’s capital city, has so much to offer.
 Set on the edge of a stunning harbour, surrounded by rolling hills, it’s a city rich in culture waiting to be explored.
 From shopping and picturesque walks, to concerts, live theatre, exhibitions, festivals, Te Papa Tongarewa the Museum of New Zealand and more – Wellington has something for everyone.